nkowdley/RustyCoffeeMakerQuest/README.md

 ##Build Instructions
 This project was built and tested against Rust 1.8.
-Using any version of Rust either than this is unrecommended.
+Using any version of Rust other than this is unrecommended.

 To Run Tests:
 `cargo test`